 As a community-owned, not-for-profit utility, Stoughton Utilities is committed to standing with our customers in the City of Stoughton and five surrounding townships as we all work together to get through the COVID-19 public health crisis, and the resulting unprecedented change in societal and economic expectations.

 Accordingly, we are taking routine precautionary measures to minimize risk.

-Stoughton Utilities has closed its office to the public, however all customer service operations continue during our normal business hours of 8:00 a.m. to 4:00 p.m., Monday through Friday.
+Stoughton Utilities has closed its office to walk-in traffic, however all customer service operations continue during our normal business hours of 8:00 a.m. to 4:00 p.m., Monday through Friday.
 Although we are not accepting cash payments, SU continues to offer all other payment options to customers with no fees or surcharges.